aszilagyi/imagelayout/docs/manu.md

   Run once, then watch the configuration file for changes and re-run whenever a
   change is detected.
-This is useful for developing the configuration file and making adjustments. **Tip:** View the output image file with a viewer that also watches the image file and reloads it when it changes. `feh` for Linux systems is such a viewer, e.g. `feh -r 0.5 out.png` will reload `out.png` every 0.5 seconds.
+This is useful for developing the configuration file and making adjustments. **Tip:** View the output image file with a viewer that also watches the image file and reloads it when it changes. `qiv` for Linux systems is such a viewer, e.g. `qiv -T out.png` will reload `out.png` as soon as it changes.
 * **-s**\
   Report the pixel sizes of input images and exit.
 * **-h, --help**\